benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 **Write your answer to Section B here:**

-26th June, a warm summers day in England.
+Student response:  26th June, a warm summers day in England.
 Me and my frends (Tom and phil) meet up to go and play some football at the local pitches.
 At this time we wasn't in any rush, we was messing around playing keep it up with the football, until Tom miskicked it over a fence which to what looked like abandoned house with grass growing inside.
 Due to it being my ball, I decided to go get.
 As I pulled myself on the fence, I heard a slight

-  44
+Page 44

 ---